 - Whisk flour, baking soda, and salt in a bowl.
 Add ricotta cheese, milk, 2 egg yolks, lemon zest, lemon juice, and vanilla.
 Whisk it until it is just combined.
 Gently stir in the butter.

-- Using a stand mixer fitted with the whisk attachment, whisk egg whites for 1 minute in medium-low speed.
+- Using a stand mixer fitted with the whisk attachment (or a hand mixer), whisk egg whites for 1 minute in medium-low speed.
 Increase the speed to medium and whisk until foamy for 1 more minute.
 Slowly add the sugar and whisk until soft peaks form (it will be very silky) for 1-2 minutes.